-Glazed bi-fold and sliding patio doors have grown enormously in popularity over the past 20 years, on traditional as well as contemporary properties.
+Glazed bi-fold and sliding doors have grown enormously in popularity over the past 20 years; they are often used as additions to traditional as well as contemporary properties.

 Effectively a wall of glazing, bi–fold doors allow your living space to be bathed in natural light and give unrestricted views of the garden year-round.
-In warmer weather, they can also be pulled back to create a ‘third living area’ — an outdoor room with a seamless flow of space inside and out.
+In warmer weather, they can also be pulled back to create an outdoor living area, creating a seamless connection between the indoors and the outdoors.

 Installing bi-fold or sliding doors into older homes can be achieved in one of two ways: retrofitting them into existing walls, or adding them as part of a new extension.
 Replacing original patio or French doors with those of the same size is fairly straightforward and won’t usually require planning permission, provided that the work is classed as permitted development.

 However, larger frames will require material and structural changes to a property (specifically, widening an existing opening and replacing the supporting lintels) and this work must comply with building regulations.

 There are four main options for frame materials:

 Durable, low-maintenance and strong enough to allow very minimal frame dimensions, aluminium is the most suited to bi-fold and sliding doors, and can be finished in a wide range of colours using a low-maintenance powder-coating process.

 For those wanting a traditional look, solid timber is probably the best option, but it is prone to twisting and warping and will require maintenance – for a similar, but more hardwearing and affordable look, the answer may be engineered or cross-laminated timber.

 While it has some desirable properties, uPVC should generally be avoided in character period homes.